wanglongqi/uniUnit/README.md

 	# 100000.0 [g]

-Oh, why would some need something like this.
+Oh, why would someone need something like this.
 Fine, how about following example?

 	myunit.to_unit(J)